stagehacks/stagehack-sACN/README.md

 * `getSlots`: gets current Slots (length 1-512)
 * `getSequence`: gets current Sequence
 * `getBuffer`: returns a Buffer of the complete sACN Packet

+# TODO
+* Add "allReady" event for when all Senders/Receivers are ready
+* Implement Net3